Eckwersheim derailment: Investigation

 Three investigations have been opened.
 The French Land Transport Accident Investigation Bureau (BEA-TT, Bureau d'Enquêtes sur les Accidents de Transport Terrestre), which is responsible for investigating rail accidents in France, opened a non-judicial technical investigation.
 The BEA-TT published its final report in March 2017.

 A criminal investigation and internal investigation by SNCF have also been opened.
 Among the subjects which SNCF will investigate is whether there was a dereliction of duties by an SNCF employee that resulted in the unauthorized children riding on the train.
 The president of SNCF has exclaimed: "This is not a practice that SNCF recognizes.
 A test train is a test train."
 The derailment occurred the day after the November 2015 Paris attacks, initially sparking fears that the derailment was the work of terrorists.

 On 19 November, SNCF announced the initial findings of their investigation.
 The train's event recorder indicated that the train entered the curve at 265km/h and was travelling at 243km/h at the moment it derailed, which investigators have determined to be a result of centrifugal forces.
 The speed at the moment of derailment was 67km/h above the train's assigned operating speed on the curve.
 According to the SNCF, the "immediate cause" of the accident was "a late braking sequence"; the braking should have begun at least 1km or 12 seconds earlier.
 The investigation has found no fault for the accident in the infrastructure, train, or member of the technical team.
 There were seven people in the driving cab at the time of the accident, all of whom survived.
 Investigators have suggested that this may have been a factor in the late braking.
-SNCF will begin disciplinary proceedings and take punitive measures against employees responsible for, among other things, the "reckless presence" of children on the test train, presence of seven people in the cab, the lack of rigor in creating lists of those onboard and controlling access to the train, and "without doubt" the human errors in the cab.
+SNCF began disciplinary proceedings and take punitive measures against employees responsible for, among other things, the "reckless presence" of children on the test train, presence of seven people in the cab, the lack of rigor in creating lists of those onboard and controlling access to the train, and "without doubt" the human errors in the cab.